He’s likely one of few high school students around sporting a well-coiffed mullet.

 “My teammates were putting me in good position, where all I had to do was get it past the goalie,” Hoffman said.
 “They were missing a centerback, so they had a weak spot, and they gave it to me there.”

 South’s best scoring chance came in the 28th when Sam Leech’s header off a free kick forced North’s Parker Johnson to make a leaping save.
 Johnson and Nick Cooper (final 9 minutes) combined for four saves to post the shutout.

 Hoffman scored on breakaways from long passes barely into the 42nd and in the 52nd.
 He nearly made it six goals in the 55th when his shot off a crossing pass hit the left post, but Shilcutt was there for a tap-in goal ahead of diving keeper Clayton Anderson, who had replaced Shafer a minute earlier.

-Page 2 of 2 - North coach Tim Richardson said Hoffman has had another five-goal game and a four-goal game in his career and that the senior is committed to Drury University in Springfield, Mo.
+North coach Tim Richardson said Hoffman has had another five-goal game and a four-goal game in his career and that the senior is committed to Drury University in Springfield, Mo.